foulger2019/coin_and_dice/Coin and Dice/en/step_2.md

 First, we will be building the coin flipper.
 The coin flipper is fairly simple: we want to be able to press a button and randomly return either heads or tails.

 --- task ---
 First, we'll need images of both heads and tails.
-You can use these images by dragging them in to your notebook, or you could find other images, maybe in a different currency.
+You can use these images by copy/pasting them in to your notebook, or you could find other images, maybe in a different currency.

 ![Heads](images/Head.png)
 ![Tails](images/Tail.png)

 Assign each coin a variable name. `heads` for the head coin, and `tails` for the tail coin.
+Use a `;` after each line to supress the output, otherwise the image of the coin will print whenever you run this code.

 ![Set Up](images/setup.png)

 --- /task ---

 We need a list of the coin options.

 Lists start with `{` and end with `}`, and each element is separated by a `,`.

-When you run the code for `ImageResize`, the output will be the resized image.
-Click on the resized image and copy it into your list.

 --- task ---
 Make a list which contains your coins.